Local SEO and SEM Best Practices for Businesses

 SEO Tools for Website Clean-up

 There are numerous SEO monitoring tools available, both paid and free, that offer different features, functionalities and reporting options.
 Free tools like Google Keyword Planner can help inform your keyword research.
-Google My Business helps users find your business info in search results.
+Google Business Profile helps users find your business info in search results.
 Google Search Console shows you how Google sees your website and highlights various website performance metrics.
 Paid tools include SEMrush, Moz, Ahrefs and more.
 These tools can help you stay on top of local SEO and SEM best practices.

 4. Optimize Website Content